ronaque/FileSystem/readme.md

 # Filesystem

-This repo is based on [osdev](https://wiki.osdev.org/File_Systems) wiki explaining FileSystems
+This repo implements a "virtual" CLI filesystem that i have conceptualised based on [osdev](https://wiki.osdev.org/File_Systems) wiki explaining FileSystems, and directory/file commands of linux and windows CMDs.

+This was created just for fun!

 ### The objectives to be implemented are:
 - [ ] Tracking the available storage space